 - The original short to pilot DuckTales was "Sport Goofy in Soccermania".

-- The Amazing World of Gumball had a pilot (known as "Early Reel").
-In it, Gumball and Darwin had markedly different designs.
-The pilot used to be on YouTube, but Cartoon Network pulled it in 2010.
+- The Amazing World of Gumball had a pilot (known as "Early Reel"), in which Gumball and Darwin had markedly different designs.
+The pilot was on YouTube for quite a while before the show was made, but Cartoon Network pulled it in 2010.

 Never got beyond pilot stage